Last updated on January 25th, 2026 at 08:33 am

 Hotel Price Range: $110USD to $300USD+

-Tokyo city’s namesake station is the most important transit hub in all of Tokyo.
-Nearly 3,000 trains arrive and depart in a single day connecting many parts of regional Japan.
+Tokyo city’s namesake station is the most essential transit hub in all of Tokyo.
+Nearly 3,000 trains arrive and depart in a single day, connecting many parts of regional Japan.

 If you choose to stay near Tokyo Station, remember the key is to pick a hotel that is not too close to the station.
-Many 3 to 4-star hotels with high price tags in close proximity to the hotel cost 50% more than if you were to walk 10 minutes away from the station.
+Many 3 to 4-star hotels with high price tags are located close to the hotel, costing 50% more than those 10 minutes away from the station.

-But if you’re going to treat yourself to a very nice hotel you might as live it up near Tokyo Station.
-Treat yourself to a 5-star hotel which is why I am recommending Marunouchi Tokyo Hotel.
+But if you’re going to treat yourself to a very nice hotel, you might as well live it up near Tokyo Station.
+Treat yourself to a 5-star hotel, which is why I am recommending Marunouchi Tokyo Hotel.

-And if that’s too pricey for your taste then below you’ll find 5 affordable hotels near Tokyo Station for your first amazing visit to Tokyo.
+If that’s too pricey for your taste, you’ll find five affordable hotels near Tokyo Station below for an excellent first visit to Tokyo.

 5 Reasons Why You’ll Love Staying in Tokyo Station for Your First Visit to Japan

-2. Located in the Marunouchi business district, Tokyo Station is not only a significant transportation hub.
+- Located in the Marunouchi business district, Tokyo Station is not only a significant transportation hub.
 But a historical symbol of Japan’s growth spurt into the modern era.
-It’s a fabulous station that deserves visiting.
+It’s a fabulous station that’s worth visiting.

-3. Tokyo Station is close to the Imperial Palace and also numerous parks to Mitsubishi Ichigokan Museum to see a selection of fine arts from around the world.
+- Tokyo Station is close to the Imperial Palace and numerous parks, and also features the Mitsubishi Ichigokan Museum, which showcases a selection of fine arts from around the world.
 You can also travel on foot to Ginza, which is not far at all.

-4. Ramen!
+- Ramen!
 I’m not kidding.
-Inside Tokyo Station, you will find “Tokyo Ramen Street” (東京ラーメンストリート) which has a row of famous ramen shops popular with Japanese office workers.
-When you get there but don’t know which ramen shop to dine in check out Rokurinsya (六厘舎).
+Inside Tokyo Station, you will find “Tokyo Ramen Street” (東京ラーメンストリート), which has a row of famous ramen shops popular with Japanese office workers.
+When you get there but don’t know which ramen shop to dine in, check out Rokurinsya (六厘舎).

-5. Buildings around Tokyo Station have retained its modern yet classic architecture.
-Just like Tokyo Station, many buildings like Meiji Seimeikan make an interesting visit.
+- Buildings around Tokyo Station have retained their modern yet classic architecture.
+Just like Tokyo Station, many buildings like Meiji Seimeikan make an enjoyable visit.

 The Wayfaring Soul Travel Tip #352: “If you love jogging or long walks, check out Ueno Park (上野公園) near Tokyo Station.”